aniltrkkn/DasOptimization/README.md

 UnconstrainedTest.powellSingularFunction(int algorithm, boolean analyticalGradient, boolean analyticalHessian)
 ```

+## Authors
+The author of the original project can be found <a href="https://github.com/aniltrkkn/DasOptimization">here</a>.

 ## Code Examples
 Code example of solving system of nonlinear equations:
 1. [Main class](https://github.com/Tamada4a/DasOptimization/blob/master/src/Main.java) of this repository.